top of page

 Pokémon & Trading Card Games

-While Pokémon and other trading card games are very popular, they are not a primary focus for us.
+While Pokémon and other trading card games are very popular, they are not a primary focus for me.

 In many cases, we may not be the best buyer for these and will let you know early if that’s the case.